symphonycms/export_ensemble/README.markdown

 - Version: 1.15
 - Date: 22nd May 2011
-- Requirements: Symphony 2.2 or above, ZIP enabled (--enable-zip)
+- Requirements: Symphony 2.2 or above.
+The `Download ZIP` feature requires the ZIP module for PHP (`--enable-zip`).
 - Author: Alistair Kearney, alistair@symphony-cms.com
 - Constributors: [A list of contributors can be found in the commit history](http://github.com/symphonycms/export_ensemble/commits/master)
 - GitHub Repository: <http://github.com/symphonycms/export_ensemble>